LucasCharb/Data_Project/README.md

 Then, surprisingly the TF-IDF representation has better results than the BERT one and even better than the fine-tuning one.
 In the TF-IDF representation, words that are frequent in a tweet but rare in the general dataset are given a high weight.
 So, this representation captures discriminating words (hashtags, proper names, ...) well, even if it ignores context.
 In this dataset the tweets that support a story (category) have most of the time hashtags or names in common.
 So when the category is proven to be misinformation, the discriminating words are the most helpful to categorize the tweets.
 Looking at the stance, the propotion of replies deniying a tweet can help improve the performance.
 Indeed, when a tweet is misinformative the proportion of denying replies quadruples.

-So, our chosen representation is TF-IDF and for our classification we choose the Logistic Regression, to use less computation power.
+So, our chosen representation is **TF-IDF** and for our classification we choose the **MLP**, because it has a slightly better f1-score.

 # Extension Work :